-3.4 Cyber Incident Severity Schema
+3.4 Cyber Incident Severity Determination

-- 3.4.1 Per Presidential Policy Directive 41 (PPD-41), the US Federal Cybersecurity Centers, in coordination with departments and agencies with a cybersecurity or cyber operations mission, adopted a common schema for describing the severity of cyber-incidents affecting the homeland, US capabilities, or US interests.
-The schema (see Table 3) establishes a common framework to evaluate and assess cyber-incidents to ensure that all departments and agencies have a common view of the: - 3.4.1.1 Severity of a given incident - 3.4.1.2 Urgency required for responding to a given incident - 3.4.1.3 Seniority level necessary for coordinating response efforts - 3.4.1.4 Level of investment required of response efforts - 3.4.2 State threat level considerations: - 3.4.2.1 Whenever the federal government increases or decreases the cyber security threat level for the nation, it is expected that Wisconsin will align its response posture to match the federal government. - 3.4.2.2 However, Wisconsin will also conduct its own assessment of the cybersecurity threat posed within the state and may increase or decrease the state's cybersecurity threat level independent of the federal government's assessment. - 3.4.2.3 Elevation of the cyber security threat level up to level 2 is at the direction of the DET administrator. - 3.4.2.4 Elevation of the cyber security threat level above level 2 is at the direction of the Adjutant General. - 3.4.2.5 De-escalation criterion: Once the threat has been neutralized or contained, deescalation can occur.
-De-escalation from a cyber security threat level is conducted at the discretion of the elevation authority for that level.
+- 3.4.1 Per Presidential Policy Directive 41 (PPD-41), the US federal cybersecurity centers, in coordination with departments and agencies with a cybersecurity or cyber operations mission, adopted a common schema for describing the severity of cyber-incidents affecting the homeland, US capabilities, or US interests.
+The schema (see Table 3-1) establishes a common framework to evaluate and assess cyber-incidents to ensure that departments and agencies have a common view of the: - 3.4.1.1 Severity of a given incident - 3.4.1.2 Urgency required for responding to a given incident - 3.4.1.3 Seniority level necessary for coordinating response efforts - 3.4.1.4 Level of investment required of response efforts - 3.4.2 State threat level considerations: - 3.4.2.1 Whenever the federal government increases or decreases the cyber security threat level for the nation, it is expected that Wisconsin will align its response posture to match the federal government. - 3.4.2.2 However, Wisconsin will also conduct its own assessment of the cybersecurity threat posed within the state and may increase or decrease the state's cybersecurity threat level independent of the federal government's assessment. - 3.4.2.3 Increasing the cyber security threat level up to level 2 is at the direction of the DET Administrator. - 3.4.2.4 Increasing the cyber security threat level above level 2 is at the direction of the Chair of the Homeland Security Council. - 3.4.2.5 Decreasing the cyber security threat level is conducted at the discretion of the elevation authority for that level.
+Note: The Chair of the Homeland Security Council may lower the cybersecurity threat level to level 1 at his or her discretion.